A Scala-style "with" Construct for Ruby 4

 Essentially, structural types let us declare that a method parameter must support one or more methods, without having to say it supports a full interface.
 Loosely speaking, it’s like using an anonymous interface.

-In our Java example, when we declare a tracer object in our client, we would be able to declare that is supports trace, without having to specify that it implements a full interface.
+In our Java example, when we declare a tracer object in our client, we would be able to declare that is supports trace

-To be explicit, recall our Java constructor for TestClient.
+To be explicit, recall our Java constructor for TestClient

 public class TracerClient {